-Jøtul F 45 Greenville
+Jøtul F 45 V2 Greenville

-Installation and Operating Instructions for USA and Canada
+Installation and Operating Instructions

-- The Jøtul F 45 Greenville non-catalytic stove is listed to burn solid wood only.
+- The Jøtul F 45 V2 Greenville heater is listed to burn solid wood only.
 Do not burn any other fuels. - Read this entire manual before you install and use this appliance. - Save these instructions for future reference and make them available to anyone using or servicing the fireplace insert. - This wood heater requires periodic inspection and repair for proper operation.
 See this manual for specific maintenance information.
 It is against federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in this owner's manual.